-If we go back a thousand years ago, more than thirty generations, looking from all sides, we have each more than a million ancestors.
+If we go back a thousand years ago, more than thirty generations, looking from all sides, we have each several millions ancestors.
 The Bérubé ancestor on direct line represents only one person of all that lot.
 We can descend by other lineages of more important characters than him, just like we also descend from modest female and male strangers who also have merit, if only that of having assured offspring.